ucb-stat133/stat133-fall-2017/tutorials/01-intro-to-R.md

 R is more powerful than a calculator, and you can do many more things than practically most scientific calculators.
 One of the things you will be doing a lot in R is creating variables or objects to store values.

-For instance, you can create a variable `thompson` and give it the value of Field Goals made by thompson (644).
+For instance, you can create a variable `thompson` and give it the value of Field Goals made by Klay Thompson (644).
 This is done using what is known as the **assignment operator** `<-`, also known in R as the *arrow* operator:

 ``` r
 thompson <- 644